LucianU/LucianU/README.md

 - 👀 I’m interested in:
      - making software development more accessible
      - building and maintaining robust systems
-- 🌱 I’m currently focusing on getting a solid graps of some of the fundamentals of software:
+- 🌱 I’m currently focusing on making Infrastructure Automation easier with Nix and NixOS
-     - data structures and algorithms
-     - software architecture
 - 📫 How to reach me: https://elbear.com

 <!---